Kyrobi/Cynagen/rules.md

 * Try to keep the server English only.
 You may use other language here and there, but keep the general conversation in English.

+* You may not build any AFK machines/farm to gain McMMO levels.
+This includes fishing, swords, unarm, herbalism, and etc.
+"What if I punch enderman at my farm to gain levels and unarmed?"
+That's fine as low as you're not AFK.
+If you are AFK, chances are you're using an autoclicker which will get you banned.

 ============================================================